Camezza/node-line3/README.md

 line.rectIntercept(rect) // "rect" is a Rect

 // miscellaneous functions
-line.rectFace() // returns a Face (the index for a Rect's visible faces) line.scale(axis, constant) // returns a Vec3 (the position relative to a constant on the line) line.iterate(length) // returns a Vec3[] array (positional increments on the line)
+line.rectFace(opposite) // returns a Face (the index for a Rect's visible faces) line.scale(axis, constant) // returns a Vec3 (the position relative to a constant on the line) line.iterate(length) // returns a Vec3[] array (positional increments on the line)
 ```